google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 > Note that the `runspv` script uses the `adb` tool to copy the shader files to
 > the device, run amber or the legacy worker, and copy back the results.
-> `runspv` can be used as a standalone tool to run shaders, with possible prior
+> `runspv` can be used as a standalone tool to run shaders in GLSL or SPIR-V format.
-> conversion to SPIR-V.
 > [We describe this in more detail below](#running-shaders-from-the-command-line).

 To start a Vulkan worker, make sure amber is installed (see [amber in